 Kate Milligan Edger (1857-1935)

-“I act for a number of high profile businesses, both SMEs and larger corporates and attend to their day to day business requirements in particular as they relate to terms and conditions of supply, security interests, general structuring and finance.
+Stephanie has been one of The KEECT Trustees since 2007 and in the role of Chair since 2013.
+As joint managing partner at Glaister Ennor, she acts for a number of high profile businesses and attends to their day to day business requirements, in particular, as they relate to terms and conditions of supply, security interests, general structuring and finance.

-In addition, I act for investors and developers with commercial property portfolios in both the private and public sector.
-With over 20 years experience I have gained invaluable expertise in undertaking large and complex property transactions and developments.”
+Stephanie acts for investors and developers with commercial property portfolios in both the private and public sectors.
+With over 20 years of experience, she has invaluable expertise in undertaking large and complex property transactions and developments.

 Manager, Scholarships and Graduations